-An ambitious, R100-million idea hopes to establish a steel and metal fabrication hub in Emakhazeni town in Mpumalanga Province in South Africa.
+Plans are in place to establish a steel and metal fabrication hub in Emakhazeni (town in Mpumalanga Province, South Africa).

 The steel and metal fabrication hub project aims to stimulate the economy of the Emakhazeni Local Municipality, which consists of small towns of Emakhazeni (Belfast), Dullstroom, Entokozweni (Machadadorp) and Emgwenya (Waterval Boven) and it is situated in the heart of Mpumalanga.

-The Emakhazeni Local Municipality is enticing potential investors to build the steel and metal fabrication hub by offering 1.64 hectares of prime land for use with favourable conditions.
-The hub will cover 30, 000 square meters.
+The Emakhazeni Local Municipality is inviting potential investors to build the steel and metal fabrication hub by providing 1.64 hectares of prime land for use with favourable conditions.
+The hub will cover 3 hectares.
 The municipality is providing water and electricity services to the land, but road infrastructure will require some improvements.

 The objective of the steel and metal fabrication hub is to achieve economies of scale, lure investors to Emakhazeni Local Municipality and Mpumalanga, while also providing an enabling environment for foreign investors to thrive in the region.